parsons-python-summer-2020/python/Week_05/README.md

   > The basic implementation of a class that handles numbers and enables special mathematical functions
   - Inheritance Live Code Example
   > The basic implementation of inheritance
+  - Iterators & Iterables Breakdown
+  > An in-depth look at how Iterators & Iterable objects work in Python
+  - Generators Breakdown
+  > An in-depth look at how Generator Functions & Generator Expressions work
+  - Creating an Iterable Class Example
+  > A basic implementation of creating our own custom iterable classes

 - [Exercises](https://github.com/parsons-python-summer-2020/python/tree/master/Week_05/Class%20Exercise)
   - Create a Student Class Exercise
+  -
 ---

 #### Helpful links